Clinical breakpoints and dosing of antibiotics

 About Clinical breakpoint tables.

-Clinical breakpoints are for everyday use in the clinical laboratory to advise on patient therapy.
+Clinical breakpoints are for everyday use to advise on patient therapy.
 Breakpoint tables are updated on the 1st of January each year.
-Tentative new tables are published in December - this is for consultation and to permit laboratories to prepare for changes introduced in the next version.
+Tentative new tables are published in early December - this is for consultation and to permit laboratories to prepare for changes.
 Between the yearly updates, errata may be published as a new version of the breakpoint table whereby the version number is increased from X.0 to X.1.
-Should there be a need to change or add to breakpoints between new versions of the tables, these are are published as amendments in a separate document.
+Should there be a need to change or add to breakpoints between new versions of the tables, these are are published as addendums in separate documents.